ZebraDevs/DataServices-CSharp-SDK/README.md

 * UPC Lookup
 * FDA Recall

-This SDK also has models for all the data sent and recieved by these APIs to make it easier to work with them.
+This SDK also has models for all the data sent and received by these APIs to make it easier to work with them.

 API Key
 -------